ibm-cloud-docs/databases-for-redis/getting-started.md

 This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-redis-helloworld-nodejs) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to an {{site.data.keyword.databases-for-redis_full}} service.
 The application creates, reads from, and writes to a database that uses data supplied through the app's web interface.
 {: shortdesc}

-# clouddatabases-redis-helloworld-nodejs overview

-clouddatabases-redis-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for Redis service to a IBM Cloud Foundry application written in Node.js.

 ## Before you begin

 Make sure you have an [{{site.data.keyword.cloud_notm}} account][ibm_cloud_signup_url]{:new_window}.